 Once a year, we do have one campout where we actually have cabins.
 And indoor toilets.
 And even a mess hall with an actual stove.
 Although this time of year, there is one rather important thing they don't have - running water.

 I lost all my pictures when I baptized my brand new iPhone in the washing machine (sigh), but I'll paint you a picture instead.
 Me, one other Mom, and 50 Scouts, dads, and leaders.
 The weather was fairly decent.
 It was supposed to snow like crazy all weekend, but we only got a dusting of it on Sunday and it was actually nice and sunny on Saturday.

 The food was pretty good - one of the Scout leaders cooked all the meals, not me, though I took my turn as kitchen help.
 And we not only had a space heater in our cabin, but I brought along a small electric throw, so I was snug as a bug.
 I even got used to flushing the toilets with buckets of river water - oh joy!
 At least we HAD toilets.

 Of course, I still spent about 90% of my time indoors, but I got to pretend I was camping, and I did have a pretty good time.
 And the 50 to 2 ratio, that was kind of nice.
 I'm kind of used to being around guys, they're so much easier to deal with than women.
 They are much more relaxed and easy-going, although they're much different to communicate with.
 I love it when I send them a well thought-out Email of several different paragraphs covering a variety of topics and suggestions and I either get back the virtual equivalent of "grunt" or nothing at all.

 Maybe I'll even try it again, but on a summer campout this time.
-They're on their own for snow caves and ice games!
+They're on their own for snow caves and winter Troop competition!